threadexio/sfsdb/README.md

 It uses volumes, which are basically any directory that files can be stored on.
 These volumes keep a track of the files uploaded by giving them unique time-based identifiers.
 Because volumes are just directories, it is possible to change the mount at that directory to alter the purpose of the software.
 For example, you could mount a `tmpfs` filesystem, with sufficient size, on the volume and have the server act as a file cache instead of long-term storage.

+# Usage

+All configuration can be done via command line parameters.

+A docker image is also available [here](https://hub.docker.com/r/thatrandomguy/sfsdb) built from the latest release.

 # Building

 As simple as: